Andrewiski/ESP32-Websocket/README.md

-## Websocket Client and Server for ESP-32
+## Websocket Client for ESP-32

-This is a simple library that implements a Websocket client and server running on an ESP-32.
-This is based off of https://github.com/morrissinger/ESP8266-Websocket with some modifications to support ESP-32.
+This is a simple library that implements a Websocket client for an ESP-32.
+This is based off of https://github.com/morrissinger/ESP8266-Websocket with some modifications to support ESP-32 and WiFiClientSecure.

-Primary differences from ESP8266:
+Primary differences from ESP8266-Websocket:

-* Removed MD5 library as this is provided by ESP-32 core
+* Removed MD5 library as this is provided by ESP32 core
-* Changed WebSocketClient to recognize an alternate case variant of the "Sec-WebSocket-Accept" header ("Sec-Websocket-Accept")
+* Changed WebSocketClient to recognize a common alternate case variant of the "Sec-WebSocket-Accept" header ("Sec-Websocket-Accept").
-* writes entire frame in one go.

-### Getting started

-The example WebSocketServer.html file should be served from any web server you have access to.
-Remember to change the  URL in it to your Arduino.
-The examples are based on using a WiFly wireless card to connect.
-If you're using ethernet instead you'll need to swap out the client class.

-Install the library to "libraries" folder in your Arduino sketchbook folder.
-For example, on a mac that's `~/Documents/Arduino/libraries`.

-Try the examples to ensure that things work.

-Start playing with your own code!
+* Buffers writes to socket (up to 128 bytes) to better support WiFiClientSecure.
+* Removed WebSocketServer because there was no goal to implement that here.

-### Notes
+### Notes / Limitations
-Inside of the WebSocketServer class there is a compiler directive to turn on support for the older "Hixie76" standard.
-If you don't need it, leave it off as it greatly increases the memory required.

-Because of limitations of the current Arduino platform (Uno at the time of this writing), this library does not support messages larger than 65535 characters.
-In addition, this library only supports single-frame text frames.
-It currently does not recognize continuation frames, binary frames, or ping/pong frames.
+* Supports only single frame text frames.
+* Max frame size is 65535 characters.
+* No support for continuation, binary, or ping/pong.

 ### Credits
-Thank you to github user ejeklint for the excellent starting point for this library.
-From his original Hixie76-only code I was able to add support for RFC 6455 and create the WebSocket client.

-- Branden
+Thanks to morrissinger for [ESP8266-Websocket](https://github.com/morrissinger/ESP8266-Websocket), which this library has been forked from to add ESP32 support.

+Thanks to brandenhall, for [Arduino-Websocket](https://github.com/brandenhall/Arduino-Websocket) which morrissinger/ESP8266-Websocket was forked from to add ESP8266 support.

+Thanks to ejeklint for [Arduino-WebsocketServer](https://github.com/ejeklint/ArduinoWebsocketServer) which brandenhall/Arduino-Websocket was forked from was forked from in order to add non-hixie-76 support.